getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 `function` is a sub-type of objects (technically, a "callable object").
 Functions in JS are said to be "first class" in that they are basically just normal objects (with callable behavior semantics bolted on), and so they can be handled like any other plain object.

-Arrays are also a form of objects, with special-case behavior.
-The organization of contents in arrays is slightly more structured than in general objects.
+Arrays are also a form of objects, with extra behavior.
+The organization of contents in arrays is slightly more structured than for general objects.

 ### Built-in Objects

 There are several other object sub-types, usually referred to as built-in objects.
-For some of them, their names seem to imply they are directly related to the simple primitives counter-parts, but in fact, their relationship is more complicated, which we'll explore shortly.
+For some of them, their names seem to imply they are directly related to their simple primitives counter-parts, but in fact, their relationship is more complicated, which we'll explore shortly.

 * `String`
 * `Number`